ArcadeAntics/this.path/README.md

 ```

 This fails when moving amongst files in different directories.
-Additionally, sometimes it is convenient to have the working directory
+Additionally, it is sometimes convenient to have the working directory
 set elsewhere.
-This means that R scripts cannot be made to act like
+This means that **R** scripts cannot be made to act like
 executables.
 If a script needs to call other scripts in the same
 directory, it could not do so without the its own path.